mcarter450/products-feed-generator/README.txt

 This plugin generates a Data Feed for Google Shopping using an existing catalog of WooCommerce products.

-Products Feed Generator for WooCommerce provides all of the necessary features to create a Google Shopping feed, and streamlines the process of mapping designated google variant related fields to custom product attributes.
+Products Feed Generator for WooCommerce provides all of the necessary features to create a Google Shopping feed and streamlines the process of mapping designated google variant-related fields to custom product attributes.
 We hope you'll find the interface to be simple, clean, and uncluttered.

-Perfect for a small or handmade shop who wants to get up and running quickly.
+Perfect for a small or handmade shop that wants to get up and running quickly.
 Products Feed Generator takes on the challenge of maintaining a shopping feed with a minimal amount of configuration.

 This plugin allows a user to do the following:

 - Configure a Google Shopping XML feed and automatically save it to the uploads directory
-- Configure a Cron task to generate a feed Daily, Twice Daily, Hour or Weekly.
+- Configure a Cron task to generate a feed Daily, Twice Daily, Hour, or Weekly.
 - Configure a Feed to include: Parent Products only, Parent Products + Variations, or Variations only.
 - Map WooCommerce global product attributes to designated google shopping fields
 - Map WooCommerce shipping classes to Google shipping labels
-- Add GTIN, MPN and more...
+- Add GTIN, MPN, and more...
 - Add custom google thumbnail image for parent products
 - Optionally add product attributes to a product details section
 - Optionally write debug and info messages to WC status log